nsip/nias3/README.md

 * `GET http://localhost:1492/sifxml/kla2timetablesubject?kla=:keylearningarea&yrlvl=:yearlevel"`: return all timetable subjects about the given Key Learning Area in the given year level, as a join of SchoolCourseInfo and TimeTableSubject.
 Presupposes that the learning area is encoded as SchoolCourseInfo/SubjectArea/Code.

 Sample data for this query is included as `nswdig.xml`.
 Functionalty illustrated in `test_nsw.sh`.

+There is also a SIF/xAPI crosswalk query in place:

+* `GET http://sif2xapi/:refid`: Retrieve all xAPI statements associated with the student or staff identified with the RefID `:refid` under SIF.
+The join between xAPI and SIF is that one of the emails given for the student or staff in SIF appears as the `actor.mbox` attribute for the xAPI statement (prefixed with `mailto:`, as required under xAPI).

 ### SIF XML Client